What Changes in Access to Sexual Health Care Could Mean for Teens

 - Unintended adolescent pregnancy rates remain high, and use of condoms among high school students has decreased in recent years.

-These changes have an outsized impact on adolescents
+Changes have an outsized impact on adolescents

 Our own prior work has highlighted the potential detrimental impact of disruptions or changes in Title X and Medicaid funding on adolescent health care, with a focus on three key elements further detailed below: